 Then, once you have that content created, showcase it when asking people to join a mailing list or follow you on social media.
 A request alone isn’t effective, but if customers know what they’ll be getting in exchange and it is interesting to them, they will sign up.

 If a customer can’t remember your name, even if they love your product, it won’t help you out in the long run.
 If somebody asks for a referral and your customer draws a blank, it does you no good.
 Your company branding needs to be on point, and that branding needs to resonate with customers.

 First, you need to take a hard look at how effective your branding is.
-A good branding matches your product and can help sell it.
-A great branding does that and helps your company become memorable.
+An engaging brand story explains why your product exists and maybe even evokes a higher purpose (helping people, helping the world, etc.) A great brand story helps your company become memorable.